 It’s amazing to know that the carpentry and woodworking program of the Centre has existed for so long.
-It means that there are beneficial stuff about the program that helped and are still helping the elders have an enjoyable life.
+It means that there is beneficial stuff about the program that helped and is still helping the elders have an enjoyable life.

-Q: What do your think are the benefits of the program to the seniors residing in your retirement facility?
+Q: What do you think are the benefits of the program to the seniors residing in your retirement facility?

 A: The greatest benefit to the program is the social aspect.
 Nearly all those who venture beyond the woodshop door are greeted with a friendly smile, a warm ‘hello’, or a good joke.
 Conversations are never dull and laughs are always heard up and down the hall outside.
 Having the opportunity to engage in such a delightful social atmosphere, while being able to physically continue your passion for woodworking is a benefit we all hope to have as we age.

 Q: Would you recommend a woodworking program to other elder facilities and retirement homes?

 A: Of course we would recommend the woodworking program.
 We find the woodshop as one of our top program areas to attract men, specifically.
 Although we do have many women that use the woodshop as well, we find men seem to make their ‘den’.
 Administering a program like a woodshop, however, does carry a lot of risks.
 We often consider the risk of injury and safety concerns, risk of equipment failure, and risk of funding as some of our top areas of concern in the woodshop.